ABOUT

 Below is a list of events organized by the MODE Collaboration:

-- Fourth MODE Workshop on Differentiable Programming for Experiment Design (Sept 23-25 2024, Valencia, Spain): the workshop page is here REGISTRATIONS ARE OPEN!.
+- Fourth MODE Workshop on Differentiable Programming for Experiment Design (Sept 23-25 2024, Valencia, Spain): the workshop page is here.

 - TomNeutron hackathon (Mar 14-15, 2024), Santiago de Compostela, Spain.